-Note (1): If requested using the "P-CARD TRAVEL STL INCREASE REQUEST" form at https://myokaloosa.com/node/207, the single transaction dollar limit on travel can be waived and you will be issued a \$20,000 credit limit for your trip.
+Note (1): There is no single transaction dollar limit on travel.
 However, all travel expenses/reservations must comply with the County Travel Policy and are subject to review and disciplinary action.

-Note (2): All travel (to include the above) over \$200.00 must be approved by the County Administrator, or designee, prior to making arrangements.
-All travel vouchers will be audited to confirm travel was approved prior to purchasing card transaction dates.
+Note (2): All travel (to include the above) over \$100.00 must be approved by the County Administrator or designee prior to making arrangements.
+All travel vouchers will be audited to confirm travel was approved prior to purchasing card transaction date.
 Failure to adhere to pre-approval requirements may result in suspension of card privileges.